 I think, appearances like this one of Justus Rumpf and Erika Hohndorf will contribute to a recognition of Polyamory.
 I am opposed to forced outings, but I encourage each and everyone, who lives polyamorous and believes that coming out will not be harmful to his job and his social environment, to openly confess to living Polyamory.

 Those who understand german may want to watch the recording in the ZDF – media library

 Notice: This article is translated – and some contents might have been added or left out to better meet the needs of an international audience – from an original article on one of my german websites Viktor-Leberecht.de or Polygamie-ist-gut-fuer-sie.de (engl:Polygamy is good for you).
 How i do my translations.
 Last updated: July 20, 2012 at 17:49 pm © Viktor Leberecht All rights reserved.
-Please feel free to share my content, but on republishing this post please provide a link to the original post, which happens automatically when you use Social-Sharing-Services.
+Please feel free to share my content on Social-Sharing-Services.
 What do you think?
-Leave a comment here or send me a question through the contact form or the FAQ.
-You may also use your Facebook or your Twitter account for commenting (Twitter and Facebook login is above the comment field.
-The plugin that is used for this will ask for permission to access your respective account, but only in relation to your comment here.).
-All comments will be moderated due to legal regulations and to avoid Spam.
+Leave a comment here.
+For your convenience you may either use the integrated comment system of wordpress in the first comment field, or if you prefer you may post with your Google+ account in the second comment field.
+You may also send me a question through the contact form or the FAQ.